 In the end, no matter which of the alternatives to Chrome you choose, it’s going to take a little while to get used to the change.

 With this change comes an incredible increase in privacy and security that is entirely worth it.
+This is true even if you’re using Google’s own OS and trying to setup a VPN on Chromebook.

 Best of all, each of these Chrome alternatives is free to download and use, so you can easily try a few of them to see which fits your preferences and needs best.